chaomenghsuan/MP1-chaomenghsuan/MP1_t9_writeup.md

 `No more than order 5 problem`: I tried language models based on 1,000, 5,000, 10,000, 100,000 and 200,000 sentences.
 Apart from the first two, when I tried `order=6` or more, I got an error like `FATAL: NegLogDiff: undefined 0 -4.55916e+20`.

 `Prediction problem`: Both LMs with lower order or higher order creates some wrong prediction.
 However, they tend to make wrong prediction on different words.
 Intuitively, I feel that a LM with higher order better predicts long words.

+I worked together with Marcos, Anthony and Lara for some part of the homework.